Acer is Latin for “sharp” and may also be from the Celtic ac, which means “hard” in reference to the wood.

 Growth Habit and Form

 Fruit is a pair of winged seeds called samaras.
-The wings of the fruit are held horizontally and each samara is ½ to 1 inch long.
-The nutlet is silky-hairy.
-Fruit is produced in the fall in great abundance.
+Each samara is 1 inch long.
+The fruits ripen in the early fall.

 Wild and Cultivated Varieties